-A safety interlock switch system PRE-VENTS CRANKING the engine with any one of these three controls in the OPERATING position: (1) Forward Speed Control out of neutral, (2) blade clutch (PTO) engaged, or (3) parking brake disengaged.
+A safety interlock switch system PRE-VENTS CRANKING the engine with either the Forward Speed Control out of neutral, or the blade clutch (PTO) engaged.
 If the engine cranks otherwise, the safety system is not working and should be repaired or adjusted before operating the mower.
 DO NOT disconnect safety switches; they are for the operator's protection.